SemanticMediaWiki/SemanticBreadcrumbLinks/CONFIGURATION.md

-`$GLOBALS['egSBLUseSubpageDiscoveryForFallback']` if enabled SBL will try to match a hierarchy based on the `Foo/Bar/Baz` subpage notation for when a property search returns empty results or a namespace did not describe a property search strategy (general fallback for those namespaces that to not define a search property).
+`$GLOBALS['egSBLUseSubpageDiscoveryForFallback']` if enabled SBL will try to match a hierarchy based on the `Foo/Bar/Baz` subpage notation for when a property search returns empty results or a namespace did not describe a property search strategy.

 `$GLOBALS['egSBLPropertySearchPatternByNamespace']` supports an individual search pattern on a per namespace basis.
-If no search pattern is declared for a namespace then the search is disabled and in case `egSBLUseSubpageDiscoveryForFallback` ins enabled, SBL will try to use subpage hierarchy to build a breadcrumb trail.
+If no search pattern is declared for a namespace then the search is disabled and unless `egSBLUseSubpageDiscoveryForFallback` is enabled, SBL will not try to use a subpage hierarchy to build a breadcrumb trail.

 It is also possible to use user-defined properties (need to be defined as page-type property) while the amount of properties specified per namespace will be used as maximum depth for possible antecedents matches